VisitorsCoverage logo

 Make Sure You Meet Your Destination’s Entry Requirements

-As we’ve all seen in the last two years, country restrictions can change day by day.
-Make sure you’ve researched your destination country’s restrictions regarding Covid, passports, travel insurance, and beyond.
+Your country restrictions can change day by day.
+Make sure you’ve researched your destination country’s restrictions for passports, visas, travel insurance, and beyond.
 It’s a good idea to let your wedding party know what the restrictions are right away.
-If they need to update their passport, or get a Covid vaccine, or purchase travel medical insurance to satisfy the country’s entry requirements, the more time you can give, the better chance they have of making all the arrangements in time for your big day.
+If they need to update their passport, or get specific vaccines, or purchase travel medical insurance to satisfy the country’s entry requirements, the more time you can give, the better chance they have of making all the arrangements in time for your big day.

 Give Your Guests Plenty of Time to Make Travel Arrangements